 So, your fiancé chose the perfect engagement ring—congratulations!
-But, what's really the difference between an engagement ring and a wedding ring?
+But, what's really the difference when it comes to the engagement ring vs. the wedding ring?
 And, if you love your engagement ring so much, do you also need to get a coordinating wedding ring?
 Sometimes finding the perfect wedding band match can be tricky.
 Can you simply wear your engagement ring after you're married, instead, or would that be bucking tradition a bit too much?
 Is it acceptable to even wear your wedding band on the opposite ring finger?
 Our wedding experts are here to weigh in on all your burning engagement and wedding ring etiquette questions.

-The main difference between the engagement ring and the wedding ring is that they're two separate, stacked bands, and you don't wear the wedding ring until after you're married.
-You can also choose to attach the two rings, but this is less common since you can't take them apart.
-Traditionally, brides wear the wedding band inside the engagement ring so that it's closer to her heart (aww!).
-However, Taylor Lanore, diamond consultant and engagement ring designer for Lauren B. Fine Jewelry and Diamonds, says that since women are now having more of a say in their ring designing, brides are parting with tradition, and there are a lot more wedding ring variations.
+You can, of course, throw tradition out the window.
+Taylor Lanore, diamond consultant and engagement ring designer for Lauren B. Fine Jewelry and Diamonds, says that since women are now having more of a say in their ring designing, brides are parting with tradition, and there are a lot more engagement and wedding ring variations.
 "People are doing whatever they want, and wedding bands offer the opportunity to have more flair," she says.
-"Some people want wedding rings with a big stone, and that won't fit with the engagement ring, so they'll wear it on their other hand."

 When To Pick Out Wedding Bands